GianMasto/pen-store-react/README.md

 # pen store | ReactJS
 ### E-commerce Proyect

-pen store is an e-commerce made with ReactJS for the CoderHouse's course
+pen store is an e-commerce made with ReactJS

 You can try a live demo here: https://pen-store.netlify.app/